ElSicarius/chunkloader/README.md

 ## Installation Instructions
 Follow these steps to install and use the Chunk Loader extension in Google Chrome/FF dev build.

-Firefox store: **Todo**
+- Firefox store: **Todo**

-Chrome store: The app can't be published on chrome store as it uses manifest v2 with features that manifest v3 will block with the CSPs...
-(I tried)
+- Chrome store: The app can't be published on chrome store as it uses manifest v2 with features that manifest v3 will block with the CSPs...
+(I tried, but if you can get it to work on manifest v3, I'm open to contribs :D)

 ### Step 1: Clone the Repository
 First, clone the repository to your local machine using the following command: